 What active roles can patients and families play in all aspects of health care?

 How can health care experiences lead to new knowledge in their own right?

-The Quebec Support Unit of the Strategy for Patient-Oriented Research is made possible through a grant by the Canadian Institutes of Health Research (CIHR) with the support of the Ministère de la Santé et des Services sociaux and of the Fonds de recherche du Québec — Santé (FRQS) via CIHR’s Strategy for Patient-Oriented Research (SPOR) initiative.
+The Quebec Support Unit of the Strategy for Patient-Oriented Research is made possible under the Canadian Strategy for Patient-Oriented Research (SPOR) funded by the Canadian Institutes of Health Research (CIHR) and supported by the Ministère de la Santé et des Services sociaux du Québec and the Fonds de recherche du Québec—Santé (FRQS).

 The GRIIS benefits from research and teaching facilities belonging to the Université de Sherbrooke.

 The GRIIS is part of an extensive collaboration and partnership network in health informatics and health data access, for both research and development.